ULL-ESIT-PL/babel-learning/doc/building-publishing.md

 There are a few alternatives when publishing:

 - [lerna publish](https://github.com/lerna/lerna/tree/main/libs/commands/publish#readme).
 Publishes packages that have changed since the last release.
 - Babel's way: `lerna publish from-git`.
 The packages that have been tagged in the current commit are published.
 Packages are tagged by running [lerna version](https://github.com/lerna/lerna/tree/main/libs/commands/publish#readme).
+  - In [Babel's makefile](https://github.com/ULL-ESIT-PL/babel-tanhauhau/blob/pablo-tfg/Makefile#L222-L224) there is a `make new-version` action:

+    ```makefile
+    new-version:
+      git pull --rebase
+      $(YARN) lerna version --force-publish=$(FORCE_PUBLISH)
+    ```
-In Babel's makefile there is a `make new-version` action. [`lerna version`](https://github.com/lerna/lerna/tree/main/libs/commands/version) changes the version of the packages if they have been modified and then they are pushed to the remote repository.
+   - [`lerna version`](https://github.com/lerna/lerna/tree/main/libs/commands/version) changes the version of the packages if they have been modified and then they are pushed to the remote repository.
 - `lerna publish from-package`.
 The `package.json` version of each package is checked.
 If it is not published in the registry, the version is published.

 [Reference.](https://github.com/lerna/lerna/tree/main/libs/commands/publish)